JavierLescure/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

     varNames:     Final names of the cols in dataMerged and dataset2.
     varNamesRaw:  Raw names of the cols in dataMerged and dataset2

-Information about the summary choices you made
+Information about the summary choices I made

     Step 2:       Mean and Standard deviation for each measurement in dataMerged are calculated.
     Step 5:       A new tidy dataset is calculated for sumarize the original dataset (dataMerged).